ForgeXYZ/Arnold-For-Blender/README.md

 - Open the `Arnold SDK Adjustments for Windows\plugins` folder the `driver_display_callback.dll` file needs to be placed inside the `Arnold-5.1.1.0-windows\plugins` folder.
 - Open the `Arnold SDK Adjustments for Windows\arnold` folder, the `ai_drivers.py` file needs to be placed inside the `Arnold-5.1.1.0-windows\python\arnold` folder, overwriting the existing file.
 - Enable "Auto Run Python Scripts" in blender by going to File>User Preferences>File tab
-- Enable the plugin in blender by going to File>User Preferences>Add-ons tab>Search for 'arnold' in the search bar, and clicking the checkbox next to `Render:B-Arnold` to enable this plugin.
+- Enable the plugin in blender by going to File>User Preferences>Add-ons tab>Search for 'arnold' in the search bar, and clicking the checkbox next to `Render: Barnold` to enable this plugin.

 #### Linux & macOS installation instructions coming soon...